 Failure to prepare is preparing to fail, and nowhere is that more true than at an event.
 It is crucial that you and your team are completely synchronised at every single step of the way, and that everyone is familiar with the contingency plans should an emergency occur.
 Make sure all your team members have reviewed your contingency plan, your risk assessment, and have signed them to confirm this.
 Have copies in your staff room, on each team member's clipboard, email it to them, dictate it to them, do whatever you need to do to ensure everyone is prepared for all situations.

-Knowing how to avoid the aforementioned issues, or even simply how to go about organising an event on the backend of a pandemic, can be tricky.
-Read on for our guidance for planning events in 2022.
+Knowing how to avoid the aforementioned issues, or even simply how to go about organising an event in a changing environment, can be tricky.
+Read on for our guidance for planning events in 2023.

 There are other things to look out for when venue-sourcing for your events, which you can read more about in our article on finding the perfect venue in a post-pandemic world.